Beesonn/Jarvis/README.md

 ## Commands

 ```
-start - Start the bot and say hello.
+/start - Start the bot and say hello.
-newchat - Start a new conversation.
+/newchat - Start a new conversation.
 ```

 ## Variables